99stealth/raspberry-pi-wi-fi-router/README.md

 ```
 [-] Your driver is not suported yet.
 Exit
 ```
-If everything is in order then you will see this result
+If everything is in order then you will see next result
 ```
 [+] Installation is launched.
 It will take several minutes
 [+] Update repositories data